Updated: Feb 7

-I took this photo of Marlanie on the porch of Soda Marley on Christmas Day 1998.
+I took this photo of Marlanie on the porch of Soda Marley on New Year's Day 1999.
 To say our relationship was complicated would be an understatement.
 She cooked up the best fish on the coast but she was also a matchmaker, a drug dealer and she was sleeping with her cousin.

 Back then Puerto Viejo was a small village of 50 members of the Afro-Caribbean Bribri Tribe.
 Downtown was three blocks long.
 There was one tiny grocery store, one baker and one bus a day in and out of town.
 It came in the morning and if you missed it, you were out of luck.

 Everyone knew everything about everyone in this place.
 Of course, I didn’t know that.
 I didn’t know anything, except that it was magic.
 Pure ocean breezes by day and Bob Marley all night in the one Reggae Club where the road rounds the bend up the coast towards Manzanillo.
 The village boys that crowded the club were African Adonis and life was Pura Vida.

 So on my third day, when Marlanie offered a job in the soda and a room in her house, I said yes and yes and immediately moved my things from Hostel Californian into her spare room across the street from the soda.